 You are recommended to have an RGB or ARGB header compatible with your CPU, as that will ensure your ability to connect LED strips and other lighter strips to your PC.

 Sometimes the issue could be with the RGB themselves.
 Once, I was doing a build for a client.
 I found out that all RGB devices were not working except for one.
 So, keep in mind that the cooler might not be the issue; it might be the RGB.
 Also, the issue can happen for errors in different RGB software like MSI Mystic, ASRock Polychrome RGB, or Aura Sync.

 Now that you know what exactly is causing this issue let’s dive into the fix.

 How To Fix CPU Cooler Not Lighting Up

-Before you can start fixing it, you will need to identify what is exactly causing the issue.
+Before you can start fixing it, you will need to identify what exactly is causing the issue.
 This is because the fix entirely depends on the cause.
 So, I recommend you go over the previous section one more time before moving forward.

 You should stop if the cooler or your CPU has issues, as the fixes I will be discussing are meant for issues caused by the RGB and nothing else.

 Here are the ways to fix the CPU cooler not lighting up: